Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Overview of simulations and analysis methods

 Most \ac{VSL} remnants approach a \ac{BH}-torus configuration shortly after merger.
 We observe that after this point the neutrino luminosity decreases very rapidly, even if it does not drop to zero, as the inner, hot parts of the remaining disc are still neutrino sources.
 A similar behaviour can be seen in the \ac{DC} case, but the drop in luminosity is not as steep as in \ac{VSL} simulations and the post collapse luminosity is $\lesssim 50\%$ of the one before merger.
 This is due to the fact that the accretion disc mass is usually larger if the system is less massive (i.e. less prone to a fast collapse) or asymmetric (i.e. more prone to a tidal deformation of the secondary).
 Indeed, since the disc formation process lasts for several milliseconds after merger \citep{Radice:2018pdn,Nedora:2020pak}, a faster collapse of the central \ac{MNS} prevents the formation of a massive disc that can sustain a significant luminosity also after the \ac{MNS} collapse.
 We recall, in this respect, that the collapse of the \ac{MNS} drags inside the apparent horizon roughly half of the disc mass, corresponding to the innermost, hotter portion of the disc.

-In the \ac{LL} simulations, instead, due to the longer survival of the merger remnant, after the first oscillatory phase lasting between 10 and \unit[15]{ms}, the neutrino luminosity decreases exponentially in time at a much smaller and steady rate, remaining comparable to the luminosity observed in the first milliseconds after merger on time scales even of hundreds of milliseconds, \ie{} comparable to the \ac{MNS} lifetime.
+In \ac{LL} simulations, after the first oscillatory phase, the neutrino luminosity decreases exponentially in time at a much smaller and steady rate, remaining comparable to the luminosity observed in the first milliseconds after merger on time scales even of hundreds of milliseconds, \ie{} comparable to the \ac{MNS} lifetime.
 In a \ac{MNS}+disc configuration, both the central object and the disc significantly contribute to the neutrino emission.
 The cooling of the central object and the release of gravitational energy inside the accretion disc are both active mechanisms in sustaining the neutrino emission over the longer cooling and accretion time scales.
 In particular, the optical depth for the most relevant neutrino energies inside the disc is of the order of a few, while it is two to three orders of magnitude larger inside the central \ac{MNS}.
 As a consequence, the cooling time scale of the disc is a few ms and its luminosity is sustained until accretion takes place, while the cooling time scale of the \ac{MNS} is of several seconds and the corresponding luminosity lasts until the central object is hot enough \citep[see \eg{}][]{Perego:2014fma}.
 In Ref.~\cite{Radice:2018xqa}, it was estimated that a LL remnant should liberate $\sim 0.08 M_{\odot} c^2$ in its cooling phase.
 This corresponds to $\sim 1.4 \times 10^{53} {\rm erg}$.
 This is compatible with a total neutrino luminosity of the order of $10^{53}$-$10^{52}{\rm erg~s^{-1}}$, lasting for a few seconds.